NOVA Victim Assistance Academy (NVAA)

 When is the NVAA?

-Join us for the Spring 2016 NVAA and become a part of a growing community of NOVA-trained victim assistance professionals around the world!
-The Spring 2016 NVAA will meet March 2-April 27, 2016 (every Wednesday); both a morning and evening class are available.
-The blended learning format includes 36 hours of live, interactive training and four hours of self-paced assignments.
+Join us for the Fall 2016 NVAA and become a part of a growing community of NOVA-trained victim assistance professionals around the world!

 - CONVENIENT: Expanded access to learning for victim service professionals who may have schedule, geographical or physical limitations with accessing more traditional academies.